 Decoding Ethereum Events

-Contracts can emit events through 5 different opcodes, LOG0 through to LOG4.
-All these opcodes let you record some region of memory1, and with the exception of LOG0 all the opcodes store topics which are indexed 256-bit parameters2.
-Generally the first indexed topic is used to denote the event type, which is obtained by hashing the signature of the event method (known as the event selector), however languages also provide the means to do “anonymous” events which do not set the first topic as the selector.
+Contracts can emit events through five different opcodes, LOG0 through LOG4.
+All these opcodes let you record some region of memory1, and, with the exception of LOG0, all the opcodes store topics, which are indexed 256-bit parameters2.
+Generally, the first indexed topic is used to denote the event type, which is obtained by hashing the signature of the event method (known as the event selector); however, languages also provide the means to do “anonymous” events, which do not set the first topic as the selector.

-While the notion of topics may seem unimportant (since after all, if we can emit a region of memory, we can log a string, which is how most standard applications do things), in the Ethereum ecosystem, they are given special importance through some ERCs.
+The notion of topics may seem unimportant at first glance.
+After all, if we can emit a region of memory, we can simply log a string (which is how most standard applications handle things), but the Ethereum ecosystem gives topics special importance through certain ERCs.

 event Transfer(address indexed _from, address indexed _to, uint256 _value)